- Home

 -

-If the date is more than 7 days before Election Day and you already voted early by absentee ballot, either in person at city hall or through the mail, you may request your ballot be destroyed.
+If the date is more than 19 days before Election Day and you have already voted early by absentee ballot, either in person at city hall or through the mail, you may request that your ballot be destroyed.
 At that time you may request a new ballot be issued to you.
 After that time if your ballot has been accepted, you may not change your vote.

 - Who should I contact?